grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Naw.
 Surface craft are fucking useless.
 The authorities have different methods for monitoring surface vessels and submerged ones.
 It has to be something that could be mistaken on sonar for the _Prospect_.
 Possibly a boat like the _Gnat_."

 Shakes swallowed.
 "So... what?
-You want me to juice up the _Gnat_ so it fucking sounds like it could be a big ol' fuckin' cargo sub --- and then you want to hire me to run around and get caught and inspected by various Authorities that might be hunting for the _Prospect_?"
+You want me to juice up the _Gnat_ so it fucking sounds like it could be a big ol' fuckin' cargo sub -- and then you want to hire me to run around and get caught and inspected by various Authorities that might be hunting for the _Prospect_?"

 "Or maybe _not_ get caught... you said the _Gnat_ was fast, right?
 You could outrun them when they started pursuing you... and at the same time lead them away from the _Prospect_."

 Shakes started chewing again while he thought.
-"There is something appealing about the idea of being loud, fast, and --- what's the fuckin' word? brash  ---after all these years of trying to sneak around and stay quiet.
+"There is something appealing about the idea of being loud, fast, and -- what's the fuckin' word? brash  --after all these years of trying to sneak around and stay quiet.
 I can't say I have much experience at that kind of thing though."

-"I have a feeling you'd be a fucking natural at it."
-Said Percy.
+"I have a feeling you'd be a fucking natural at it," said Percy.

 "It would require a little work on the _Gnat_.
 I'd have to undo some of the dampening I've put in over the years.
 And I'd need to tune it up for speed."